iamleot/imglocate/README.md

  - width of the bounding box tuple

-By default, if the annotations file for the image already exists and its `mtime` is newer then the `mtime` of image no object detection is performed.
+By default, if the annotations file for the image already exists and its last modification time is newer then the last modification time of image no object detection is performed.

 ```
 % imglocate annotate -h